- Early experiences profoundly shape the developing brain and lay the foundation for complex skills.

 - Working memory: The capacity to hold and manipulate information over short periods of time.
 Like that time you remembered a phone number long enough to dial it!

-Inhibitory Control – the ability to master and filter our thoughts in order to direct attention, resist temptation, break habits, ignore distractions, and think before we act – allowing us to play games such as Simon Says!
+- Inhibitory control: The ability to master and filter our thoughts to direct attention, resist temptation, break habits, ignore distractions, and think before we act; allowing us to play games such as Simon Says!

-Cognitive/Mental Flexibility – is the ability to apply different rules at different settings, and to adjust based on a changing environment, demands, priorities, or perspectives – learning from our mistakes and adjusting accordingly.
+- Cognitive/Mental flexibility: It is the ability to apply different rules in different settings, and to adjust to them based on a changing environment, demands, priorities, or perspectives.
+Learning from our mistakes and adjusting accordingly.

-Executive function is not a given – it needs to be nurtured and trained in order to be strengthened.
+Executive function is not a given, it needs to be nurtured and trained to be strengthened.
 This is especially true during early childhood.
-Serve and Return interactions between children and the significant adults in their lives play an important role in the acquisition of those skills.
-Parents can also start working on executive function with their children with age-appropriate exercises and games.
-For example, teaching toddlers to take turns, or providing opportunities for them to maintain focus on specific tasks can start building the executive function skills that will be incredibly important later on in life!
+As we have seen in previous posts, the environment influences children’s development.
+Serve and return interactions between children and significant adults in their lives play an important role in the acquisition of those skills.
+You can also start working on executive functions with your little one with age-appropriate exercises and games.
+For example, teaching them to take turns or providing opportunities for them to maintain focus on specific tasks, can start building the executive function skills that will be incredibly important later on in life!